-Anyone who reads the paper or watches the news these days knows that nothing is more important than the air that you breathe.
+Anyone who reads the paper or watches the news knows nothing is more important than the air you breathe.
 People are spending more and more time at home, and the air in your abode should be free of mould and other debris.

 The air quality in your home can be affected by many things, including outside contaminants, carbon monoxide, asbestos, and lead.
-There are a few things you can do to ensure that you are always breathing the cleanest air possible in your house.
+You can do a few things to ensure that you are always breathing the cleanest air possible in your house.

 Keep Your Air Ducts Clean